 Quoteworthy: “This place is in a league of its own.
 I don’t know if I’ve ever had such wonderful service at any hotel anywhere.
 From the moment you walk in, you feel well taken care of — an extra treat for us women, I think, as so many us spend all our time taking care of others — but it is also unpretentious and unfussy.” — Kerry Coburn

 The Inn at Langley, Whidbey Island

 Longtime Whidbey islanders Paul and Pam Schell build this inn in 1989.
 They loved the tranquility of the site and that it is a transition point, where the forest meets the sea.
 “We always say that we are a retreat, not a resort.
 We blend styles of the American Arts and Crafts movement with the inns of northern Japan, and believe in design not decoration.
-Every room has a water-facing view with a private deck,” says General Manager Matt Costello, who is also the chef of the inn's highly acclaimed restaurant.
+Every room has a water-facing view with a private deck,” said General Manager Matt Costello, who is also the chef of the inn’s highly acclaimed restaurant.

 Off site, partake in whale watching and kayak tours; visit beaches; fish, crab; ride horses; visit wineries, cheesemakers and farmers markets; and take in local art created by exceptional artists in many mediums.

 Cost: Accommodation prices can be found on the website.
 The range for spa services is wide, with massages starting at $160.

 Book a deal: The best rates are Sunday through Thursday in spring.
 Watch the website for special offerings.

 Quoteworthy: “The spa there was so lovely.
 You take a walk along this outdoor boardwalk to get there and it’s right next to the water.
 You can do a nice steam with a friend before the massage.
 My massage was possibly my best ever.” — Jess Thomson